 I live just outside of Toronto, Ontario, Canada, with my amazing wife Angela.
 Toronto’s a fantastic city, a good place to be a tourist in my own town when I’m not on the road.

 So there you have it!
-2017 travel goals include Cambodia, Thailand, Laos, Curacao, Belgium, France, and a few US states I haven’t had the pleasure to explore yet, including Alabama, Tennessee, and Louisiana.
+2018 travel goals include Cambodia, Thailand, Laos, France, and a few US states I haven’t had the pleasure to explore yet.
 In the meantime, I’ll continue to venture across Canada and share all of my adventures and misadventures with you.
-Please feel free to stick around, read the articles, get in touch, and I hope we cross paths somewhere down the road.
+Please feel free to stick around, read a few posts, get in touch, and I hope we cross paths somewhere down the road.